 A SaaS SLA should also include definitions for levels of severity, along with a mean time to repair and a mean time to respond for every level.
 For example, if the SLA defines a severity 1 issue as the most critical, which usually means that the system is down, the mean time to respond and repair should be shorter than the time to repair and respond on an issue rated at severity 3, which would most likely be an issue that causes inconvenience.

 SLAs should also be based on your users.
 Some of your users will be more important than others, which means they'll need faster response times and more immediate support.

 You might refer to these users as your VIPs, but no matter what you call them, they should always take precedence over any other user.
 For example, you might have a vice president that isn't able to respond to an email.
 If that vice president was ranked as one of your VIPs, this issue would be treated as a severity 1, no matter when it happens.
 Your SaaS vendor should have a list of names and/or titles to clearly understand who is classified as a VIP and requires immediate support.

 If you need help with a Saas SLA agreement, you can post your legal need on UpCounsel's marketplace.
 UpCounsel accepts only the top 5 percent of lawyers to its site.
-Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Stripe, and Twilio.
+Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Menlo Ventures, and Airbnb.